alopez15/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-1. Open console before starting to see logs
+1. Open console before starting to see results